TinCaps vs West Michigan Whitecaps | Sports | Journal Gazette

 Michelle Davies | The Journal Gazette

-TinCaps' Brad Zunica hits a fly ball in the second inning of Saturday's game against West Michigan Whitecaps at Parkview Field.
+Jake the Diamond Dog took over as bat boy during the third inning of Monday night's TinCaps' game against West Michigan at Parkview Field.

 Michelle Davies | The Journal Gazette

-TinCaps' Jose Carlos Urena rounds the bases after hitting a home run in the fourth inning of Saturday's game against West Michigan Whitecaps at Parkview Field.
+Alan Garcia, of the TinCaps, hits a fly ball in the second inning of Monday night's game against West Michigan at Parkview Field.

 Michelle Davies | The Journal Gazette

-Marcus Greene Jr., of the TinCaps, strikes out swinging in the fourth inning of Saturday's game against West Michigan Whitecaps at Parkview Field.
+TinCap's Elvin Liriano takes over pitching in the fourth inning of Monday night's game against West Michigan at Parkview Field.

-TinCap's pitcher Jacob Nix started off Saturday night's game against West Michigan Whitecaps at Parkview Field.